jackphillipsjmu/jackphillipsjmu.github.io/recipes.md

 - Red Thai Curry Paste _(2 tablespoons, **Panang is my Recommended Curry Paste**)_
 - Coconut Milk _(Buy a Box, 33.8 oz or a few cans.
 Having Extra can help to Dilute the heat of the Curry if needed)_
 - Rice or Noodles to serve the goodness on top of _(1+ Cup of Rice, it's impossible to gauge the amount of Noodles so do what meets you and your guest needs)_
-- 1 Yellow Onion (Diced)
+- 1 Yellow Onion _(Diced)_
 - Green Onion _(2-3 stalks, Thinly Sliced including White and Green bits)_
-- Garlic _(Mince 2-3 or more Cloves, you can substitute with Garlic Powder if you'd like)_
+- Garlic _(Mince 2-3 or more Cloves, you can substitute with Garlic Powder)_
-  - If you are a Garlic lover like I am then put as much in as you like!
+  - _If you are a Garlic lover like I am then put as much in as you like!_
 - Soy Sauce _(3 Tablespoons)_
 - Fish Sauce _(Couple Dashes)_
 - **Protein of Your Choice!** Here are some suggestions _(1 - 1.5 pounds cut into bite sized cubes)_: